-Mr Tolson is a highly experienced leader within the financial services industry, most recently serving as the General Counsel for Credit Suisse in Australia where he worked across a broad range of complex financing, investment banking and capital markets transactions.
-He previously held senior legal positions with National Australia Bank and Commonwealth Bank of Australia, providing legal advice on a wide range of lending structures across the energy, infrastructure, resources, industrials, property, telecommunications, health, education and general corporate sectors.
+Mr Tolson is an experienced leader within the financial services industry.
+As General Counsel for Credit Suisse in Australia he worked across a broad range of complex financing, investment banking and capital markets transactions.
+He previously held senior legal positions with National Australia Bank and Commonwealth Bank of Australia.

 In private practice, Mr Tolson worked for Linklaters as a banking and finance solicitor in London and Singapore.

 Mr Tolson completed his legal studies in England and is admitted to practice in New South Wales and England & Wales.